uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/configure/portlet_admin/maintenance.md

 ## Lifecycle Management

-After you register a new porlet, it can be in one of these five states
+After you register a new portlet, it can be in one of these five states

 ### Created